Friday, March 23, 2012

 Example School Accommodations for Kids with ME/CFS

-In the first part of this post on school accommodations for kids with ME/CFS, fibromyalgia, POTS, and related illnesses, I explained some basics: 504 Plans, IEPs, finding an Educational Advocate, and resources to help parents get the help their kids need in school.
-Before we go any further, I would like to add three more steps/tips to yesterday’s post:
+In the first part of this post on school accommodations for kids with ME/CFS, long-COVID, fibromyalgia, POTS, EDS, Lyme, and related illnesses, I explained some basics: getting a doctor's letter, keeping records, 504 Plans, IEPs, finding an Educational Advocate, and resources to help parents get the help their kids need in school.

-• Recognize that everyone is different.
+Recognize that everyone is different.
 I am sharing our experiences here in the hopes that they will help you, but it is likely that your child has different needs.
 Deciding what to do about his or her education is a very personal, very individual decision that can only be made by you and your child.
 Some kids are better off leaving school entirely.
-In our case, home schooling was out of the question because I was also sick, and our son desperately wanted to be in school with his friends.
-So, our goal has always been to maximize his time in school while also helping him meet educational goals each year.
+In our case, home schooling was out of the question because I was also sick, and our sons both desperately wanted to be in school with their friends.
+So, our goal has always been to maximize their time in school while also helping them meet educational goals each year.
 Your goals might be different, based on your own child’s needs.
+There are also newer options that weren't available when our kids were in school, like online learning.

 Fortunately, the school’s principal was wonderful, our savior that year.
-When we told her what was going on, she said, “Well, I know nothing about 504 Plans, but we will figure this out together.”
+When we told her what was going on, she said, “Well, I know nothing about ME/CFS or 504 Plans, but we will figure this out together.”
 Then, she called in the district 504 coordinator, and we sat down and worked things out together (that was our first and last cooperative 504 meeting!).
-In fact, I ran into this principal just a few weeks ago, and she asked about our son…7 years later!
-That’s another tip I should have included yesterday: Find someone to be on your side.
-In elementary school, it was the principal (who put pressure on the nasty teacher the rest of the year to comply with his’s 504 Plan) and in middle school and high school, it was the guidance counselors.
-That one person can make a big difference.
+In fact, I ran into this principal just a few weeks ago, and she asked about our son … 7 years later!

 So, anyway, this is what we ended up with in our son’s 504 Plan in elementary school: